Are you looking for some tips for growing great garlic?

 Foods and recipes rich in garlic is great if you’re sick with a cold or flu because it contains great antioxidants.

 These are just a few health benefits that we can all enjoy with garlic.
 Now, you know how easy it is to grow so you can have your own all year around.
+These tips for growing great garlic can help you plant and grow your own.

 YOU can Plant Your Own Garlic!